Marilyn Miller Quintana Moline Fellowship

-The Marilyn Miller Quintana Moline Fellowship is a permanent endowment for the Department of Speech and Hearing Science.
+The Marilyn Miller Quintana Moline Fellowship is a permanent endowment for the speech and hearing science program area at the College of Health Solutions.
 Funding for this scholarship is made possible by annual earnings of the Arizona State University Foundation account and by memorial gifts.

 As a tribute to her memory, her husband, John R. Moline, established the Marilyn Miller Quintana Moline Fellowship Endowment to provide financial aid to those seeking a profession in the art and science of speech-language pathology.

 The award provides financial assistance to help defray educational expenses.
-Award winners must meet all departmental admission eligibility requirements and continue academic progress, as verified by the chair of the Department of Speech and Hearing Science, to receive the award.
+Award winners must meet all admission eligibility requirements and continue academic progress, as verified by the speech and hearing science program, to receive the award.
 At present, this award is intended for master's or PhD students.

 The Marilyn Miller Quintana Moline Fellowship is available to new and continuing full-time, regularly admitted students in either the Master of Science program in communication disorders or the PhD program in speech and hearing science with a specialization in speech-language pathology.
 Selection will be decided upon by the academic faculty with the intent to recruit strong students into the field of communication disorders.
 Qualified applicants who have a disability are encouraged to apply.